wurmlab/SBC361-programming-in-R/2017/practical2.md

 Note that functions do not have to take single numbers as input.
 They can take vectors, matrices, data frames, or any other type of object, and they can also take character and logical data as well as numerical.
 For example, the `mean` function we used earlier took the vector `x <- c(2, 3, 4, 5)` as input, which is a single vector with four numbers.

 #### Q6.
 Write a function that takes a vector of words as input and outputs the number of characters in the longest word.
-Hint: you are going to need to find out how R counts the number of characters in words and how it finds the maximum value in a vector - use Google!
+Hint: you are going to need to find out how R counts the number of characters in words and how it finds the maximum value in a vector - use an internet search engine!

 ## Loops
 Imagine you need to run the function `time_converter` on different numbers.
 You could type `time_converter` many different times, each time with a different number.
 But now imagine you had to type that thousands of times.
 It would be impossible.